Noise as a Boolean algebra of $\sigma$-fields: Main results

 which implies the minimal up continuity condition (since an ultrafilter must contain all neighborhoods of some point from $[-\infty,+\infty]$).
-Thus, additive and multiplicative integrals generate the same sub-\sif, called the \emph{stable \sif} in \cite[Sect.~4c]{Ts04} where it is defined in a completely different but equivalent way.
+Thus, additive and multiplicative integrals generate the same sub-$\sigma$-field, called the \emph{stable $\sigma $-field} in \cite{Ts04}, Section~4c, where it is defined in a completely different but equivalent way.
 Note also that every noise leads to an \emph{atomless} noise-type Boolean algebra.

-Two examples of a nonclassical, but not black, noise were published in 1999 and 2002 by J.~Warren (see \cite[Sect.~2c, 2d]{Ts04}).
+Two examples of a nonclassical, but not black, noise were published in 1999 and 2002 by J.~Warren (see \cite{Ts04}, Sections~2c, 2d).

-Existence of a black noise was proved first in 1998 \cite[Sect.~5]{TV} via projective limit; see also \cite[Sect.~8.2]{Ts03}.
+Existence of a black noise was proved first in 1998 (\cite{TV}, Section~5), via projective limit; see also \cite{Ts03}, Section~8.2.
 However, this was not quite a \emph{construction} of a specific noise; existence of a subsequence limit was proved, uniqueness was not.